NguyenAndrew/jaz/README.md

 ## Does the api.json have to be in a certain format?

-No. api.json can be any format.
+No. api.json can be any schema or any format.
 Doesn't even have to be json (could be api.ts for example)!
 You will want to limit entrypoint types supported by your jaz, depending on your team's capacity and consumer wants.

 ## Can the api.json be renamed to something else?